jamesfricker/bobcat-sdk/README.md

 ## Maths

-With wasm, it is best to use either 32-bit numbers or go all-in with the entire 256-bit native EVM number.
+With wasm, for codesize, it is best to use either 32-bit numbers or go all-in with the entire 256-bit native EVM number.
 The machine is natively 32-bit, so operations involving those values do not require additional code generation.
 Like the wasm machine, the Stylus machine provides operations for 256-bit math that we can use to keep codesize down.
-The only reason to use other integer types is to keep calldata low when you encode with a different format.
+A good reason to use other integer types is to keep calldata low when you encode with a different format.

 The native integer types in this SDK use Stylus functions for math whenever possible, keeping codesize (and gas, we imagine) very low.
 Some functions we use frequently in web3